+Stand Description for Stand 111

 Description of Dominant This is a Hemlock-Hardwoods cover type.
-It is domin Vegetation and hemlock.
-If left to naturally develop, the stand will co Successional Trends: dominated by hemlock for centuries, with small pock et of hardwoods.
-This stand is dominated by hemlock and red maple. classified as an oak cover type, but oak only compris area.
-Currently hemlock and red maple comprise 73 Riparian Area: 0.9 acres - The riparian area of this stand is located a tributary to Chaffee Creek.
-This riparian stand is co omposed of stream, riparian area and buffer areas.
+It is dominated by eastern

+Vegetation and hemlock.
+If left to naturally develop, the stand will continue to be

+Successional Trends: dominated by hemlock for centuries, with small pocket of hardwoods.

+This stand is dominated by hemlock and red maple.
+It was previously

+classified as an oak cover type, but oak only comprises 12% of the basal

+area.
+Currently hemlock and red maple comprise 73% of the basal area.

+Riparian Area: 0.9 acres - The riparian area of this stand is located on its east side, along

+a tributary to Chaffee Creek.
+This riparian stand is composed of stream,

+riparian area and buffer areas.

 Stand History: I am unsure of the origin of this stand.
+There is much hemlock in the

-There is muc stand and some of it is of large size, indicating that the there a long time.
-I suspect that most of this stand w vas not completely cleared or it was never cleared.
+stand and some of it is of large size, indicating that the trees have been

+there a long time.
+I suspect that most of this stand was not completely

+cleared or it was never cleared.

 Logging History: This stand has had a history of being logged.
+This stand was scheduled

+for a commercial thinning in 1990.
+It was marked and cut under shelter

+wood thinning.
+Northern Hardwoods

+Forest Type:

+Acreage: 24.3

+Size Class: Saw Timber

+Structure: Even-Aged

+Origin: Natural

-This s for a commercial thinning in 1990.
-It was marked an nd cut under shelter wood thinning.
-Forest Type: Northern Hardwoods Acreage: 24.3 Size Class: Saw Timber Structure: Even-Aged Origin: Natural Stand Health: This stand is currently healthy.
-No pest issues were noted during the forest survey.
-Site quality: 2 Timber Quality: 2 Estimated Growth Rate (%): 2 Disturbance: Natural Operability: Unrestricted
+Stand Health: This stand is currently healthy.
+No pest issues were noted during the

+forest survey.

+Site quality: 2

+Timber Quality: 2

+Estimated Growth Rate (%): 2

+Disturbance: Natural

+Operability: Unrestricted

+5

 Stocking Level: Overstocked

 Basal Area: 123

 Trees per Acre: 254

 Mean Stand Diameter: 8.778